loathsomeguy/shellphish/README.md

 ```
 ### Good Thing:
 ```
-Here we have already provided portforwarding server "ngrok" and the best part is "no need to activate hotspot to bring it online"
+Here we have already provided portforwarding server "ngrok" The best part is "no need to activate hotspot to bring it online" Link will automatically generated.
+CHEERS!!!
 ```